pennsignals/predicttemplate/readme.md

 ### Creating a new project

+The project name must be a valid postgres schema name, python module name, and nomad task name.

+Choose a project / repo name:

+1. Short but does not abbreviate words
+3. All lower case
+4. No hyphens
+5. No underscores

 Once cruft is installed you can run the following to create your new project:

 ```sh